Black Moon Rising Review

 The original 1986 film and VHS releases were rated 18 and slightly trimmed by the BBFC (reducing a scene where Quint is beaten), though these cuts were waived for the DVD.
 The BD carries a 15 certificate and is similarly uncut.

-New audio commentary by Lee Gambin, author of Show Me: The Making of Christine
+New audio commentary by Lee Gambin, author of Show Me: The Making of Christine.

 An excellent selection of brand new interviews, most of which are produced by Ballyhoo Motion Pictures.

 Black Moon Ascending (33:48): San Diego born director Harley Cokeliss discusses his eventful career in this insightful interview.
 Cokeliss talks about his early years studying at The London Film School, then working for the BBC on documentaries such as Horizon and later directing features for the Children's Film Foundation.
 He was also a last minute replacement to direct second unit on The Empire Strikes Back, before eventually working for legendary producer Roger Corman.
-He describes the original script for Black Moon Rising as ambitious, but needing refining.
+He describes the original script for BMR as ambitious, but needing refining.
 He is full of admiration for star Tommy Lee Jones, who he says had an ear for dialogue and describes Linda Hamilton as a "firebrand".

 Thief in The Night: Producing Black Moon Rising (14:27): Producer Douglas Curtis talks about script development, the auditioning process and the slick vehicle itself.
 It's revealed that The Black Moon was actually a concept car designed and built by Wingho Auto Classique, based in Montreal - who still exist today.
-Although the Black Moon is shown to reach speeds of over 300 mph in the film, it was all Hollywood smoke and mirrors.
+Although it is shown to reach speeds of over 300 mph in the film, it was all Hollywood smoke and mirrors.
 The car wasn't really powered by hydrogen at all, just a conventional VW engine - and struggled to shift much above 40 mph.

-Sound of Speed: Composing Black Moon Rising (7:53): an interview with composer Lalo Schifrin and film music historian Daniel Schweiger
+Sound of Speed: Composing Black Moon Rising (7:53): an interview with composer Lalo Schifrin and film music historian Daniel Schweiger.

 Carpenter’s Craft (17:43): Author and critic Troy Howarth provides an interesting video essay on co-writer John Carpenter’s early screenwriting career.